Flat Foldings of Plane Graphs with Prescribed Angles and Edge Lengths: Definitions

-Following previous works in this area~\cite{ConDemRot-PK-02,Rib-PhD-06} we formalize the notion of a flat folding using \emph{self-touching configurations}.
+Following previous work in this area~\cite{ConDemRot-PK-02,Rib-PhD-06} we formalize the notion of a flat folding using \emph{self-touching configurations}.
 Intuitively, these are planar embeddings in which edges and vertices are allowed to be infinitesimally close to each other.
 A one-dimensional self-touching configuration of a graph $G$ consists of a mapping from $G$ to a path graph $H$ that maps vertices of $G$ to vertices of $H$ and edges of $G$ to paths in $H$, together with a \emph{magnified view} of each vertex and edge of $H$ that describes the local connectivity of the image of $G$ at that point.
-In a self-touching configuration, the \emph{multiplicity} of an edge in $H$ is a positive integer, the number of different edges of $G$ that map to it.
-The magnified view of an edge gives a linear ordering of the edges in its preimage.
-The magnified view of a vertex $v$ of $H$ is a planar embedding of a neighborhood of the preimage of $v$ into a disk, consistent with the magnified views of the edges incident to~$v$.

-By replacing each vertex of $H$ by its magnified view, and each edge of $H$ by a corridor of finite width through which each edge passes, it is possible to transform a self-touching configuration into a conventional planar drawing (with edges that may curve or bend) of the given graph $G$.
-We call this the \emph{expanded drawing} of a self-touching configuration~(Figure~\ref{fig:selftouch}).
+(The previous papers~\cite{ConDemRot-PK-02,Rib-PhD-06} also defined two-dimensional self-touching configurations, using mappings to a graph $H$ that is not a path graph, but we will not use these.)